‘Pretty Little Liars’ Star Sasha Pieterse Expecting Child With Husband Hudson Sheaffer

 We are so beyond excited to finally share our sweet news with all of you ✨ we will be welcoming a precious little human this October!
 Today marks our 2nd wedding anniversary and what better way to share our joy then on the day when our lives changed forever (the first time ????)
 Motherhood is officially my favorite role ever! ???? @hudsonsheaffer thank you for making me a mom and for always being my unwavering rock and safe place.
 You bring out the adventurer in me and I feel like my truest self when I’m with you, luckily that’s all the time!
 I love every part of you with every part of me and will continue to love who you are and who you become especially as we enter this brand new chapter ????
 Happy Anniversary baby! ????

 The photo received over half a million likes just one hour after the image was posted.
-It clearly resonated well with her fans, evident by the amount of comments of congratulatory messages she received in a short amount of time.
+It clearly resonated with her fans, evidenced by the number of congratulatory messages she received in the comments section in just a short amount of time.

 “The cat is out of the bag!” one Instagram user wrote.

 “Ok I’m sobbing!!!
 SO FREAKING HAPPY FOR YOU BOTH.
 Congrats.
-You are going to be the best parents ever,” actress Taylor Dooley wrote, including a heart eye emoji between the statements.
+You are going to be the best parents ever,” actress Taylor Dooley wrote, including a heart-eye emoji between the statements.

 “Omg that baby is gonna be beautiful,” another Instagram user wrote, adding in several crying emojis at the end.